-Teams doesn’t provide any conventional Backup feature.
-Many want to know the steps that tell you How to Backup Microsoft Teams.
-We’ll be looking to backup Microsoft Teams data which is most important to each organization which would be and show you how to back it up step by step.
+Microsoft Teams doesn’t provide any conventional Backup feature.
+Many want to know the steps that tell you how to set up Microsoft Teams Backups.
+We’ll be looking to backup Microsoft Teams data Step by Step.

 - 1:1/1:M Chat & Files Shared